makerdao/community/governance/votes/Executive vote - May 25, 2020.md

 ---
-title: Officially Ratify Onboarding a Second Governance Facilitator
+title: Officially Ratify the MIP0c12-SP2 Subproposal for Onboarding a Second Governance Facilitator
 summary: Vote for this proposal to Officially Ratify the MIP0c12-SP2 Subproposal for Onboarding a Second Governance Facilitator
 date: 2020-05-25T00:00:00.000Z
 address: "0x9713187b6d7C8D54aC041EfdBaC13d52c2120Fb9"
 ---

-## [Executive Vote] Officially Ratify Onboarding a Second Governance Facilitator
+## [Executive Vote] Officially Ratify the MIP0c12-SP2 Subproposal for Onboarding a Second Governance Facilitator

 The Maker Foundation Interim Governance Facilitator has placed an Executive Vote into the voting system, which will enable the community to approve the following alterations to the protocol: